 So while the tools in our list might fit into different categories, they all work towards the same goal.

-5 of the best SaaS analytics tools to use in 2020
+5 of the best SaaS analytics tools

 This is by no means an exhaustive list.
 There are hundreds, if not thousands of SaaS analytics tools out there.
 These are five we use (or have used) before, and are great options for SaaS companies of all sizes.